Ncloud CLI

 Ncloud Secret Access Key [] :***kdofFIik9D$Kdk2***

-Ncloud API URL (default:https://ncloud.apigw.ntruss.com) []:
+Ncloud API URL (Default:https://ncloud.apigw.ntruss.com) []:

-The following is an example of a call.
+The following is a call example.

 Naver@Al01221192:/mnt/c/Users/Naver/Desktop/cli_linux$ ./ncloud server getZoneList --regionNo 1 --profile example_profile